climate-action-kits/pxt-fwd-edu/gr4-bee-use.md

-## Tracking Pollinators with a Bee Counter
+# Tracking Pollinators with a Bee Counter
 ```package
 fwd-edu-breakout=github:climate-action-kits/pxt-fwd-edu/fwd-breakout
 ledRing=github:climate-action-kits/pxt-fwd-edu
 ```
 ## Activity 1: Build your Project @showdialog

-Let's build a Bee Counter!
+Let's build a Bee Counter! <br>
 We are going to do this in three parts:
 1. Build your Bee Counter
 2. Add code to make it work
-3. Play with the Bee Counter to learn how it works
+3. Use the Bee Counter to learn how it works

 ## Build Step 1 @showdialog
 ![beesbs](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/Gr4-bee-sbs1.png)